Royal6969/eFoodDelivery-API/readme.md

 {
     try
     {
+        Cart cartRetrievedFromDb = new Cart();

         if (userId == null) // we can also say ... if (string.IsNullOrEmpty(userId))
         {
-            _apiResponse.Success = false;
-            _apiResponse.StatusCode = HttpStatusCode.BadRequest;

-            return BadRequest(_apiResponse);
+            // if userId is empty or null, we will return an empty shopping cart Cart newCartEmpty = new Cart();
         }
+        else // or else we will return a populated shopping cart right here {

-        // if the userId is not null, then we want to retrieve the cart Cart cartRetrievedFromDb = _dbContext.CartDbSet
+            // if the userId is not null, then we want to retrieve the cart cartRetrievedFromDb = _dbContext.CartDbSet
-            // we also want to include cart items .Include(cart => cart.CartItemsList)
+                // we also want to include cart items .Include(cartItems => cartItems.CartItemsList)
                 // including the product, if the user wants to display what is the product name, they can do it
                 // but we have to use ThenInclude() this time because inside cart we only have CartItemsList,
                 // and in CartItem we want to include the Product... so it is the parent, child and the grandchild
                 // so if there were two things that we want to include in cart, then we can use another Include() statement here and add that
                 // but we want to include something that is inside the CartItemList .ThenInclude(product => product.Product)
                 // we dont't have to pass anything here because cart is always one per userId, but in any case, let's write the condition
                 .FirstOrDefault(user => user.UserId == userId)
             ;
+        }

         // calculate the total amount of the cart if (cartRetrievedFromDb.CartItemsList != null && cartRetrievedFromDb.CartItemsList.Count() > 0)